 In a miscarriage that has occurred, all of the contents of the uterus (fetus and placenta) may be expelled (complete abortion) or not (incomplete abortion).

 The most common serious obstetric cause of pelvic pain is

-Rupture of an abnormally located pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Rupture of an abnormally located pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more )—one that is not in its usual place in the uterus, for example, in a fallopian tube
+When an ectopic pregnancy... read more )—one that is not in its usual place in the uterus, for example, in a fallopian tube

 When an ectopic pregnancy ruptures, blood pressure may drop very low, the heart may race, and blood may not clot normally.
 Immediate surgery may be required.